versionone/VersionOne.SDK.Java.APIClient/README.md

 _Do this if you only want to use the functionality, but are not interested in compiling from source or in contributing code to the project._

-You can use [Maven](http://maven.apache.org/guides/introduction/introduction-to-the-pom.html) to import the SDK.Java API Client and it's dependencies in your project by making use of [Maven Central](http://search.maven.org).
-You can edit the pom.xml file for your project in order to import the current version of the SDK.Java API Client into your project.
-If you wish, instead, to pull the source code down and integrate it with your project by cloning the [git repository](https://github.com/versionone/VersionOne.SDK.Java.APIClient).
+You can use [Maven](http://maven.apache.org/guides/introduction/introduction-to-the-pom.html) to import the Java SDK and it's dependencies in your project by making use of [Maven Central](http://search.maven.org).
+You can edit the pom.xml file for your project in order to import the current version of the Java SDK into your project.
+If you wish, you can pull the source code down and integrate it with your project by cloning the [git repository](https://github.com/versionone/VersionOne.SDK.Java.APIClient).

 ## Learn By Example: APIClient Setup

-Using the Java APIClient is as simple as making a reference to the VersionOne.SDK.Java.APIClient-XXX.jar in your Java project, then providing connection information to the main service objects within the APIClient.
-There are three possible ways to connect to your VersionOne instance using the APIClient.
+Using the Java SDK is as simple as making a reference to the VersionOne.SDK.Java.APIClient-XXX.jar in your Java project, then providing connection information to the main service objects within the Java SDK.
+There are three possible ways to connect to your VersionOne instance using the SDK.
 Before you attempt to connect, find out whether your VersionOne instance uses VersionOne authentication or Windows Integrated Authentication.
 You need to create an instance of IMetaModel and and instance of IServices and provide them with connection information via instances of the V1APIConnector.

 ### Configuration: open the APIConfiguration.properties file in your .jar file.